1. What is Employment First?

 2. What is the State-funded follow-along program?

-DDSN believes and research shows that young adults who have employment while they are in school are much more successful.
-DDSN encourages schools and SC Vocational Rehabilitation Department (SCVRD) to assist all youth to gain job readiness skills and opportunities for community based paid work before graduation.
+DDSN believes, and research shows that young adults who have employment while they are in school are much more successful.
+DDSN encourages schools and the SC Vocational Rehabilitation Department (SCVRD) to help all youth gain pre-employment skills and opportunities for community-based paid work before graduation.
 DDSN can provide long-term job supports to help youth maintain their job after high school when services from the school and SCVRD end.
-The youth's DDSN Case Manager can assist with transition from employment support from SCVRD or the school.
+The youth's DDSN Case Manager can assist with the transition from employment support from SCVRD or the school.

-Click link for more information: State Funded Follow Along (PDF).
+Click the link for more information: State Funded Follow Along (PDF).

 3. How can I tell if my client is already connected with DDSN?

-By filling out the Release of Information form (with individual/guardian signature), information can be shared with the other agencies indicated as needed to coordinate services.
-If you are working with a transition age youth, DDSN Transition Coordinators can assist.
-For those working with youth ages 13-22, DDSN Transition Coordinators to share information such as the youth's eligibility, case manager, waiver funding status and documents needed to determine eligibility.
+By filling out the Release of Information form (with individual/guardian signature), DDSN can share information with the other agencies indicated as needed to coordinate services.
+If you are working with transition-age youth ages 13-22, DDSN Transition Coordinators can assist.
+DDSN Transition Coordinators can share information such as the youth's eligibility, case manager, waiver funding status, and documents needed to determine eligibility.

 Once the form is completed, follow the instructions below.

-1) Forms can be scanned and sent to the appropriate person by e-mail (see territories above)
+- Forms can be scanned and sent to the appropriate person by e-mail